adrianjhpc/cirrus-website/about/hardware.md

 filesystem.
 This filesystem is a collection of three high-performance, parallel Lustre filesystems.

-There is currently a total of 112 TiB available in `/lustre` on Cirrus.
+The Lustre file system has  a total of 406 TiB available.
 The cluster login and compute nodes mount the storage as /lustre, and all home directories are available on all nodes.